VonnyJap/system-design/caching-services/README.md

 - Need to be served from storage within the machine
 - Distributed cache is a caching system where multiple cache servers coordinate to store frequently accessed data
 - locality of reference principle
+- caching is expensive, it is based on RAM because it needs to be fast

 ### How Distributed Cache Works
 - using hashtable to map object values and keys